kushpatel10/Myuu-Companion/README.md

 # **Known-Issues**

 - Rate limits are not handled.
+- Some functions deprecated in Discord.js v14 are still present in the bot.
+As a result, certain commands might stop working in the future due to this.
 - Embed-based `mypkinfo` is not implemented for auctions.
 - Some bugs exist, such as:
   - If the channel of an existing auction is deleted, the bot crashes.
 (A `catch` block needs to be added to handle this.
 You can contribute to fix this.)